 So how do you bridge the gap for B2B?

 Ask people what they’d like to hear about.
 Ask them about their frustrations, problems, and questions.
 Use that to inform User Generated Content by answering all your readers’ questions.
 You could create small video clips as Mint does.
 In their 2-minute clips, Mint shares financial advice.
 This helped them grow their presence on YouTube and Facebook.

 Here’s an example:

 Share highlights and important takeaways.
 Such tips can be on several topics– say, if you’re a CRM, why a particular CRM is better than the other.
 Or advice regarding CRM selection.

 That’s one way.
 Another is to share client success stories.

 Here’s another example:

 This is Shopify’s Instagram page.
-The page is full of short video clips of real users sharing experiences about how Shopify helped them launch their own business.
+The page contains short video clips of real users sharing experiences about how Shopify helped them launch their businesses.

 This manner of UGC is trustworthy and genuine.